-Graphs are a good way of showing motion.
+Graphs are a good way of showing motion visually.
 The two types of graphs which are of most interest are distance/time graphs and speed/time (or velocity/time) graphs.
 Graphs are particularly useful when things are moving too fast for the naked eye and brain to understand what is happening, which is often the case in sport.

 The graph below shows a body accelerating.
 The change in distance increases and time passes so it must be getting faster and faster.

-The graph below shows a body deccelerating.
-The change in disance decreases as time passes so it must be slowing down.
+The graph below shows a body decelerating.
+The change in distance decreases as time passes so it must be slowing down.

 A velocity against time graph shows how fast a body was going at a particular instant in time.
-Time is always plotted on the bottom (X axis) and velocity is up the side (Y axis).
-This could be useful for a coaching analysing a 100m sprint where the velocity of the athlete will change throughout the race.
+Time is always plotted on the bottom (X-axis) and velocity is up the side (Y-axis).
+This could be useful for coaching analysing a 100m sprint where the velocity of the athlete will change throughout the race.

 The graph below shows velocity is not changing as time passes (so the body is moving at a constant velocity)

-The graph below shows a body deccelerating for example the same sprinter during the last 20m of a 100m sprint.
+The graph below shows a body decelerating, for example, the same sprinter during the last 20m of a 100m sprint.